-5. Jardine Apartments Alcohol and Drug Policy: https://housing.k-state.edu/living-options/handbooks/jardine_handbookpages/jardine_policyoverview.html#alcohol_anddrugs drink alcohol if they are of legal age and are in an apartment with the door closed.
+Jardine Apartments Alcohol and Drug Policy: https://housing.k-state.edu/living-options/handbooks/jardine_handbookpages/jardine_policyoverview.html#alcoholanddrugs

+Residents are expected to abide by all Kansas and city of Manhattan laws and ordinances, as well as by K-State's alcohol policy.
+The apartment community is part of a larger community, and as such, is not only governed by its own regulations, but also by university policies and state law.
+The State of Kansas establishes the age at which alcohol consumption is legal.
+Persons may only drink alcohol if they are of legal age and are in an apartment with the door closed.
 A resident or guest under the age of 21 is not permitted by policy or law to consume alcohol in Jardine Apartments.
 Residents found responsible for violations of alcohol and/or drug policy violations will be referred to the campus judicial offices and/or University Police.
 Consumption of alcoholic beverages is not permitted outside of apartments, regardless of legal age.
-In addition, open containers are prohibited in all stairways, elevators, lobbies, front porches, storm shelters, general public areas and in your apartment with the door open.
-The legal consumption of alcoholic beverages shall not interfere with the academic endeavors of another resident.
+In addition, open containers are prohibited in all stairways, elevators, lobbies, front porches, storm shelters, general public areas and in your apartment with the door interfere with the academic endeavors of another resident.